adrianstrozzi/Tec21MERNBookSearchEngine/README.md

 ![mainpage](./assets/readme-images/app.png)

-8 - You can go ahead and serach for books from the `search bar`:
+8 - You can go ahead and search for books from the `search bar`:

 ![mainpage](./assets/readme-images/search.png)